awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-byoi-specs.md

 SageMaker configures POSIX UID/GID mappings between the image and the host\.
 This defaults to mapping the root user's UID/GID \(0/0\) to the UID/GID on the host\.
 You can specify these values using the [CreateAppImageConfig](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateAppImageConfig.html) API\.

+**GID/UID Limits**
+SageMaker Studio only supports UID and GID values in the range between 0 and 65535\.
+This limit applies to files in every layer of the image\.

 **Metadata**
 A metadata file is located at `/opt/ml/metadata/resource-metadata.json`\.
 No additional environment variables are added to the variables defined in the image\.
 For more information, see [Get App Metadata](notebooks-run-and-manage-metadata.md#notebooks-run-and-manage-metadata-app)\.